 When you take the first step to taking on employees, those initial hires are a particular risk, as they have the ability to either help accelerate the business or become a financial burden.
 Growing too fast too soon is something that start-ups should be wary of, as it can simply burn cash if the business is not ready for expansion.

-Secondly, he says that “every start up, in its early days and as it grows, should celebrate small wins.
+Secondly, he says that “every start-up, in its early days and as it grows, should celebrate small wins.
 Entrepreneurs are ambitious people who set big targets, forgetting to appreciate the small wins they’re having along the way – these are really important for team members and themselves, to keep motivation high and bring the team on the journey.”

-With the right people and the right protection, big risks and lead to big wins.
+With the right people and the right protection, big risks can lead to big wins.
 Hiscox start-up insurance aims to encourage ambitious entrepreneurs to pursue their mission and make bold choices, ensure that your venture is protected from the get-go.

-Business never comes without risk, but the success, growth and profitability of Perkbox perfectly demonstrates that sometimes it’s worth taking a plunge into the unknown – after all they found success after scrapping two previous business models.
+Business never comes without risk, but the success, growth and profitability of Perkbox perfectly demonstrates that sometimes it’s worth taking a plunge into the unknown – after all, they found success after scrapping two previous business models.

 There’s a lot to be learnt from their progressive concepts and the culture they have built.
 Risks don’t need to be regarded in a negative light, and rather seen as a ‘test’ or a learning curve, to guide the direction of the business.